gohugoio/hugo/content/en/news/lets-celebrate-hugos-5th-birthday/index.md

 ### The Road to 1.0

-There are a few other functional pieces that would be good to get done.
+We have some more technical tasks that needs to be done (there is ongoing work to get the page quries into a more consistent state, also a simpler `.GetPage` method), but also some cool new functionality.
 The following roadmap is taken from memory, and may not be complete, but should be a good indication of what's ahead.

 Pages from "other data sources"
 : Currently, in addition to Hugo's list pages, every URL must be backed by a content file (Markdown, HTML etc.).
 This covers most use cases, but we need a flexible way to generate pages from other data sources.
 Think product catalogues and similar.